JoshJansenVanVuren/apache-spark-guide/README.md

   SparkQuickStart.py
 ```

-Altenatively if PySpark pip is installed on your environment then the applications can be run through `python {APP_NAME}.py`.
+Alteratively if PySpark pip is installed on your environment then the applications can be run through `python {APP_NAME}.py`.

 `local[4]` runs the code on 4 local cores.

 ### Example 2 - RDD Basics (RDDBasics.py)

 This is the example includes some UDF's, but still runs locally in batch, and includes some unit tests.
-A few filters and transformations are computed on data to show the simplticity.
+A few filters and transformations are computed on data to show the simplicity.

 1. Ensure that the required libraries are installed.
 2. Clone repo and navigate to it in terminal